 You’re writing posts and have been motorcycle blogging but it isn’t giving you the results that you want.
 That’s probably because you aren’t targeting the right keywords.
 Every post you write should have a purpose.
+It should be informative, engaging, and optimized for search engine optimization (SEO).

 Have a Step by Step Plan for Your Keyword Research